conbinicoin/conbinicoin/doc/zmq.md

 ## Remarks

-From the perspective of litecoinzd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into litecoinzd directly.
+From the perspective of conbinicoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into conbinicoind directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it